LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 Use objects and functions or operators to create the required formula.

-Objects: the metrics and attributes available in the report.
+**Objects:** the metrics and attributes available in the report.

 To add an attribute or metric, double-click an object from the ‘objects’ list to the right to add it to the formula field.

-Functions: when you create a derived metric, you can define it using a function, which allows you to create a more complex derived metric.
+**Functions:** when you create a derived metric, you can define it using a function, which allows you to create a more complex derived metric.
 For example, you can choose a RunningSum function to create a RunningSum of Revenue (RunningSum(Revenue)) metric.

 To create a derived metric using a function, select the function, define its arguments and parameters, and then specify the metrics on which to base the new metric.

-Note: Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/9.5/manuals/en/FunctionsReference.pdf) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.
+**Please note:** Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/9.5/manuals/en/FunctionsReference.pdf) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.

 1. Click ‘**validate**’ and make sure the formula is valid.
 2. Name the metric and save it.